tomfielden/TerikoTableau/README.md

 * Detail+NVD_Step-1.tfl
 * Detail+NVD_Step-2.tfl

-The "Detail+NVD_Step-1.tfl" should not be run directly.
-Instead, open it and export it to "Detail+NVD_Step-1.tflx" and run that instead.
+The ".tfl" workflows must not be run directly.
+Instead, open it and export it to ".tflx" files and run that instead.
 What happening is that the ".tfl" file needs to pick up and "package" some local data found in the Excel file/workbook,

 * IPS_Product_Details.xls